Tips to complete account recovery steps

 - As you complete the steps, use as many of the tips below as you can.
 (You might not see all the questions described here.)

-If you already tried to recover your account and got a "Couldn't sign you in" message, you can try again.
+If you already tried to recover your account and got a "Google couldn't verify this account belongs to you" message, you can try again.

 Try not to skip questions.
 If you're unsure of an answer, take your best guess rather than moving on to another question.